-balance equaling at least the amount of the first year of expenses."

-- 3. Demonstrate English proficiency, if English is a second language, in one of the following ways: - a.
-Graduate from an accredited high school in one of the following countries: Anguilla; Antigua & Barbuda; Australia; Bahamas; Barbados; Belize (British Honduras); Bermuda; British Virgin Islands; Canada (except Quebec); Channel Islands; Dominica; Falkland Island; Grenada; Guam (U.S. Citizens); Guemsey; Guyana (not Ghana in Africa); Ireland; Jamaica; Jersey; Mauritius; Montserray; New Zealand; St. Kitts and Nevis (St. Christopher and Nevis); St. Lucia; St. Vincent and the Grenadines; South Africa; Trinidad and Tobago; Turks and Caicos Islands; United Kingdom (England, Wales, Scotland, Northern Ireland); U.S. Virgin Islands." - b.
-Official TOEFL score of 500+ on the written examination, or - Official TOEFL score of 173+ on the computerized examination, or - d.
+- b.
+Submit proof of financial support in the form of a bank statement signed or other approved financial document as listed on the Financial Guarantee form.
+The bank statement must be no more than 90 days old when submitted and must show a liquid balance equaling at least the amount of the first year of expenses. - c.
+Submit F-1 Student Responsibilities Agreement located on page 5 of the I-20 Packet. - 3.
+Demonstrate English proficiency, if English is a second language, in one of the following ways: - a.
+Graduate from an accredited high school in one of the following countries: Anguilla; Antigua & Barbuda; Australia; Bahamas; Barbados; Belize (British Honduras); Bermuda; British Virgin Islands; Canada (except Quebec); Channel Islands; Dominica; Falkland Island; Grenada; Guam (U.S. Citizens); Guemsey; Guyana (not Ghana in Africa); Ireland; Jamaica; Jersey; Mauritius; Montserray; New Zealand; St. Kitts and Nevis (St. Christopher and Nevis); St. Lucia; St. Vincent and the Grenadines; South Africa; Trinidad and Tobago; Turks and Caicos Islands; United Kingdom (England, Wales, Scotland, Northern Ireland); U.S. Virgin Islands, West African." - b.
+Official TOEFL score of 500+ on the written examination, or - c.
+Official TOEFL score of 173+ on the computerized examination, or - d.
 Official TOEFL score or 61+ on the Internetbased examination, or - e.
-Official TOEFL score of 460+ on the written examination, 140+ on the computerized examination or 48+ on the Internet-based examination and successful completion of a 12-week Intensive English Program (IEP) approved by the Oklahoma State Regents for Higher Education to be immediately followed by enrollment at RSU, or - f.
-Official IELETS score of 5.5 overall band. - g.
-Duolingo score of 85+. - h.
+Official TOEFL score of 460+ on the written examination, 140+ on the computerized examination or 48+ on the Internet-based examination and successful completion of a 12week Intensive English Program (IEP) approved by the Oklahoma State Regents for Higher Education to be immediately followed by enrollment at RSU, or - f.
+Duolingo composite score of 107. - g.
 Nursing Programs: Official TOEFL score of 85 on the internet-based examination (TOEFL iBT) with a sub-score of 26 for speaking. - 4.
-Provide a copy of aVisa and Passport. - Submit a valid I-20 if already a student in the United States. - 6.
+Provide a copy of a Visa and Passport. - 5.
+Submit a valid I-20 if already a student in the United States. - 6.
 Submit proof of housing deposit for on-campus housing or proof of other arrangements. - 7.
 Supply documentation of immunization against hepatitis B, measles, mumps, and rubella (MMR), or waiver. - 8.
-Submit Statement of Understanding as part of the online application. - Students are automatically enrolled in the International Insurance Plan if enrolled full-time.
+Submit Statement of Understanding as part of the online application. - 9.
+Students are automatically enrolled in the International Insurance Plan if enrolled full-time. - 11.
+Transfer students are also required to provide:

-- 10. Transfer students are also required to provide: - a.
-A valid I-94 - b.
-A copy of their U.S. transfer transcript - c.
-SEVIS transfer request form - d.
+- a.
+A valid I-94

+- b.
+A copy of their U.S. transfer transcript

+- c.
+SEVIS transfer request form

+d.
 A valid I-20 (Transfer students can provide, with written verification, a copy of their original I-20 from their transferring institution.)